inzk0518/tp/docs/DeveloperGuide.md

    * Error messages should be domain-specific and actionable for real estate scenarios

 2. **Data Integrity**
-   * No duplicate clients or properties should be allowed based on unique identifiers
+   * No duplicate contacts or properties should be allowed based on unique identifiers

 #### Technical Requirements